satori-com/mzbench/doc/deployment_guide.md

 # Server configuration

-To apply configuration changes you need to stop (if started) and start the server.
+To apply configuration changes you need to restart the server if it's running.

 ## Configuration file format

 The MZBench server parameters are set in `/mz/mz_bench_api/mz_bench_server.config` configuration file.

 This file is essentially an Erlang term.
 At the top level, it is a list of tuples, terminated by the dot.
  Each tuple represent a configuration category.
-It first element is an atom identifying the category, its second element is a list of actual parameters.
+Its first element is an atom identifying the category, its second element is a list of actual parameters.
 Each of parameters is a tuple by itself, containing the parameter name and the value.

 For the sake of clarity, let's see the following example configuration: